 The last thing you want is to find that you have overspent on what isn’t necessary and don’t have a way to pay your bills.

-However, that being said, it's ok to splurge.
+However, that being said, it’s okay to splurge and have some fun money.
 Just make sure you are building your splurges into your budget so you can enjoy them guilt-free.

 6. Track your transactions

 Tracking your transactions allows you to make sure you stay within your budget and keeps you conscious of your spending habits.
 You can track your transactions in a spending journal, spreadsheet, or with an automated app or online tool.

 If you are just getting the hang of budgeting, it’s a good idea to track your transactions and check in with your budget every day.
 It will only take a few minutes, and it will help you stay on top of your finances.
 Plus, you’ll be building up one of the essential money habits of checking in on your finances frequently.

 Expert tip: Budgets can change your life for the betterBudgeting may not seem like a lot of fun, but if you find the right method, it can really help your financial wellness.
 If it seems difficult, try out another method until you create a system that makes sense for you.

 And remember that you aren’t budgeting for no reason, you are doing it so you can build a better future for yourself.

 Budgeting ensures you can pay bills, pay off debt, and invest money.
 Remind yourself of how budgeting helps you if you feel like quitting, and don’t give up!

 The cash envelope system, percentage budgets (e.g., the 50/30/20), reverse budgets, and zero-based budgets are some of the most common budgeting methods.
 They are all different from each other.
 So the chances are you’ll find one that is right for your lifestyle, and it’s important to find one that works for you.

 However, if you don’t want to keep searching for another method, you can create a hybrid of different budgeting methods to come up your own unique budget!